DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 |People-Groups-wpadmin|

+**Description**
  Various people groups will not automatically show up in the frontend when editing a Contact or Group Record.
 You must first add the people groups in the Admin backend for them to show up as options for the frontend.

+**How to access:**
+ 1. Access the admin backend by clicking on the |gear| on the top right and then click ``Admin``.
+ 2. In the left hand column, select ``People Groups``.

 All People Groups